dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1150: Inclusive growth should be a goal of globalization.
+### T1150: Inclusive growth ensures all benefit from globalization.

 |Support|
 |---|